 1. Minimalist White Clay Vases

-2. Textured Geometric Wall Art
+Check Price on Amazon2.
+Textured Geometric Wall Art

-3. Marbled Clay Trinket Dishes
+Check Price on Amazon3.
+Marbled Clay Trinket Dishes

-4. Boho-Style Clay Beaded Garland
+Check Price on Amazon4.
+Boho-Style Clay Beaded Garland

-Roll clay into beads of varying sizes, poke holes through them with a skewer before they dry, then string them on jute twine with wooden beads.
+Roll clay into beads of varying sizes, poke holes through them with a skewer before they dry, then string them on macrame cord or jute twine with wooden beads.
 This adds instant boho texture to your mantel, shelf, or nursery wall.
 You can leave the clay natural, paint them in muted earth tones, or add patterns with stamps.
 The handmade imperfections are what make this look authentic and charming.
 It’s such a simple project but the impact is huge for seasonal decorating.

-5. Modern Clay Candle Holders
+Check Price on Amazon5.
+Modern Clay Candle Holders

 Shape clay around different sized bottles or tubes to create candle holders in various heights.
 Once dry, seal them and paint with matte black spray paint for that modern, gallery-worthy look.
 These work best when they’re both beautiful and functional.
 Cluster three to five together as a centerpiece with taper candles for dinner parties.
 The contrast between matte black holders and white candles is absolutely stunning and so much chicer than store-bought versions.
-Discover more ideas in our useful air dry clay ideas guide for functional home decor projects.

-6. Organic Shape Ring Dishes
+Check Price on Amazon6.
+Organic Shape Ring Dishes

 Freeform, organic shapes are so forgiving for beginners and they look intentionally artistic.
 Press clay into a random oval or abstract shape, create a shallow indent in the center, smooth the edges, and you’re done.
 Paint them in soft colors like dusty rose, sage, or cream for a feminine touch.
 These make perfect gifts for friends or bridesmaids because they’re personal and handmade.
 Keep one by your bathroom sink, on your nightstand, or at your entryway for daily jewelry storage.